djcmurphy/brighthr-file-component/README.md

 - **Touch Optimization**: Current touch targets like the sort buttons are too small (24x24px) for mobile use.
 We'd need to increase these to at least 40x40px and replace hover states with touch-friendly interactions.

 - **Responsive Table Layout**: On mobile, we could keep the table but collapse all the information into a single cell per row.
 Each row would stack the file name, type, and date vertically within one `<td>`, maintaining the table structure while fitting narrow screens.

-- **Container Width Issues**: The fixed `min-w-[600px]` forces horizontal scrolling.
-We'd need to use percentage-based or viewport-relative widths with `overflow-x-auto` as a fallback for edge cases.